LasTesis: Origins

-Notable Performances
+Notable performances

 "Patriarcado y Capital es alianza criminal" ("Patriarchy and Capital are a Criminal Alliance"), the first performance by LASTESIS, was performed in halls, academic venues and parties.
 It was based on Silvia Federici's book Caliban and the Witch: Women, the Body and Primitive Accumulation (2004), which explores the history of witch hunts and the murder of hundreds of thousands of women in America and Europe.
 Through their performance, LASTESIS ask: "How is our economic system linked to the exploited bodies of women?"
 At moments, performing movements inspired by Jane Fonda’s aerobics videos.

 “Un Violador en tu Camino” (A Rapist in Your Path), a song with accompanying choreography that was first staged in front of a police station by a small group during a protest on 20 November 2019 in Valparaíso, Chile.
 The performance was influenced by Argentine feminist anthropologist Rita Segato's studies on rape.
 It also drew from statistics for sexual assault in Chile, “where only 8% of resolved sexual-assault cases in 2018 ended up in some sort of conviction against the perpetrator, according to government statistics compiled by the Chilean Network Against Violence Against Women.”

-LASTESIS performed “Un Violador en tu Camino” with 40 women on 25 November 2019 as part of an intervention with the artistic collective, Fuego Acciones en Cemento (FAEC) in their series of public interventions Barricadas Escénicas (Theatrical Barricades).
+LASTESIS performed “Un Violador en tu Camino” in Valparaíso with 50 women and people from the LGBTQIA+ community on 20 November 2019 as part of an intervention with the artistic collective, Fuego Acciones en Cemento (FAEC) in their series of public interventions Barricadas Escénicas (Theatrical Barricades).
 Barricadas Escenicas was a series of public interventions in which the group would barricade streets and walkways with brief public performances.
 It was "part of a series of 'barricades,' in the sense of the artistic barricades that interrupt people's day-to-day life – not with fire or physical structures, like a usual barricade, but through art."

-In September 2022, at the Theater Spektakel festival in Zurich, LASTESIS gave a 4-day workshop and staged their performance RESISTENCIA o la reivindación de un derecho colectivo (RESISTANCE or the vindication of a collective right) with more than 30 local participants.
+In September 2022, at the Theater Spektakel festival in Zurich, LASTESIS gave a 4-day workshop and staged their performance RESISTENCIA o la reivindicación de un derecho colectivo (RESISTANCE or the vindication of a collective right) with more than 30 local participants.
 The performance sought to translate ideas from Judith Butler, Paul B. Preciado and María Lugones, through a theatrical device supported by the bodies and experiences of the participants.
 In the antagonism between repression and pleasure, death and party, denunciation and resistance, the performance addressed the claim of the right to a life free of violence in a context of colonization and active extractivism.

+They have toured with RESISTENCIA in Chile, México, Spain, Germany and The Netherlands.